 There are a number of different variables and factors that can ultimately affect or determine the value of a wrongful death case.
 It is important for someone pursuing a wrongful death claim to understand what these factors may be and why they can have an impact on civil claims.

-Ultimately, we came up with a list of the eight biggest factors that can affect wrongful death cases, but there are likely even more factors depending on the exact type of case and the details involved.
+Ultimately, we came up with a list of the eight biggest factors that can affect wrongful death settlements and awards, but there are likely even more factors depending on the exact type of case and the details involved.
 If you or a loved one is currently dealing with the wrongful death of a family member, it may be in your best interests to read through and share these potential issues with them as you pursue a claim:

 1. Damages and losses attributed to the deceased and their dependents.